stakita/payments/README.md

   * is in the `disputed` state

+## Future Work

-## Testing Notes
+### Testing

 The majority of the testing is in the form of integration test.
-I currently don't have enough of a handle on the state of Rust mocking libraries to be able to mock out dependencies for testing.
+More of this would ordinarily be done via unit testing which would eliminate much of the complex setup code for the tests.
+I currently don't have enough of a handle on the state of Rust mocking libraries (or patterns for manually mocking) to be able to mock out dependencies for testing.
+But this would be an obvious improvement to simplify the tests and increase their clarity.

+### Database Backend

+The repository layer is designed to be a general abstraction on a data store.
+At the moment this is implemented as an in memory store (BTreeMap).
+This was to keep things simple as well as handing off key sorting to the data structure.

+An obvious change would be to integrate a database client.
+This would likely require some shared structures to allow for transaction semantics on the operations.
+None of this is implemented nor are the placeholders for this, but these features would be added to the repository layer if required.

+### Repeated Code

+There is a number of repeated code segments in the `PaymentService` implementation.
+I would normally refactor this out to avoid repetition however I wasn't able to do this due to violations of the borrow rules, or lacking lifetime specifications both of which I only have a moderate working understanding of.
+I suspect the real issue here is the attempt at using traditional OOD dependency injection for the repository objects.
+My guess is that there are more appropriate patterns used in Rust to achieve a similar goal, but I'm still learning.

+### Entity States

+Currently the state transition logic is encoded in the transaction handlers.
+This makes it difficult to test in isolation.
+One improvement would be to hand off next state calculation to the core entity objects.
+This would allow for the state transition rules to be enforced by Rust's type system and also allow for this logic to be unit tested as a feature in the entity object layer.